 15 min read

 Quick question for you: has your blog helped you to ring the NY Stock Exchange bell?
 Have your brand’s logo displayed on the NYSE building?
 Stay at a castle?
 Play Monopoly with Daymond John?
 Have Daymond endorse your product?
-Or meet Tony Robbins, Russell Simmons, Tim Ferriss, or Marie Forleo?
+Or meet Tony Robbins, Tim Ferriss, or Marie Forleo?

 A select few can answer that with a resounding yes, and Cathryn Lavery is one of them.